thomb/nixpayns-wet-and-wild-webhook/README.md

 What this actually is, is a Redis subscriber designed for spawning MUGEN 1.0 fights.
 Written in Javascript for ease of use by novices, but written with some typescript support in mind.

-This listens to a redis topic for incoming fight requests and will spawn a MUGEN instance for each fight.
+This listens to a redis topic for incoming fight requests and will sequentially spawn a MUGEN instance for each fight listed in a message.
+If a fight is ongoing, any messages will be discarded.

 When the fight is triggered, a POST request is sent in order to be able to track that a fight is in progress.
 Upon fight completion the result log is parsed and a POST request is sent with the data (including lightly parsed raw results data for processing as needed).